Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

 Assume that $X_i = k$.
 Then w.l.o.g. we may assume that the configuration $\tilde{\Gamma}^i$ consists of an interval of $1$'s of length $k$ and an interval of $0$'s of length $L-k$.
+Indeed if the configuration consists of a number of intervals of length $Y_{i,1},\ldots,Y_{i,r}$ where $X_i = \sum_{t} Y_{i,t}$ then we may think of the different sub-intervals as having different colors.
+Then proving that each of the $Y_{i,t}$ is a martingale implies that $X_i$ is an interval as needed.

 We calculate separately the expected shifts in the locations of left end-points of the $0$ and $1$ interval respectively.
 We denote the two shift random variables by $L_0$ and $L_1$.
-Clearly $L_0 = I_{0,1} + I_{0,2} + \ldots + I_{0,k-1}$ where $I_{0,j}$ is the indicator of the event that $0$ left-end point shifted by at least $j$ and similarly for $L_1$.
+Clearly $L_0 = I_{0,1} + I_{0,2} + \ldots + I_{0,k-1}$ where $I_{0,j}$ is the indicator of the event that the $0$ left-end point shifted by at least $j$ and similarly for $L_1$.
 Note that

 and that